tc39/proposal-temporal/docs/plainyearmonth.md

 - `isoYear` (number): A year.
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
 - `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the month into.
-- `referenceISODay` (optional number): A reference day, used for disambiguation when implementing other calendar systems.
+- `referenceISODay` (optional for ISO 8601 calendar; required for other calendars): A reference day, used for disambiguation when implementing calendar systems.
-  You can omit this parameter unless using a non-ISO-8601 calendar.
+  For the ISO 8601 calendar, this parameter will default to 1 if omitted.
+  For other calendars, it's the callers responsibility to set this parameter to the ISO-calendar day corresponding to the first day of the desired calendar year and month.

+> NOTE: To avoid infinite recursion, `referenceISODay` is accepted as-is without validating that the day provided is actually the first day of the month in the desired calendar system.
+> This lack of validation means that `equals` or `compare` may return `false` for `Temporal.PlainYearMonth` instances where the year and month and day are identical, but the reference days don't match.
+> For this reason, it is STRONGLY recommended that this constructor SHOULD NOT be used except when implementing a custom calendar or when only using the ISO 8601 calendar.
+> For other calendars, use `Temporal.PlainYearMonth.from()` which will automatically set the correct always set the `referenceISODay` to the first of the month when constructing the new object.

 **Returns:** a new `Temporal.PlainYearMonth` object.

-Use this constructor if you have the correct parameters already as individual number values in the ISO 8601 calendar, or you are implementing a custom calendar.
-Otherwise, `Temporal.PlainYearMonth.from()`, which accepts more kinds of input, allows months in other calendar systems, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoYear`, `isoMonth`, and `referenceISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`toPlainYearMonth()`](./plaindate.md#toPlainYearMonth) on any valid `Temporal.PlainDate` will succeed.
 If `isoYear` and `isoMonth` are outside of this range, then this function will throw a `RangeError`.